actions/attest/README.md

 - uses: actions/attest@v1
   with:
     # Path to the artifact serving as the subject of the attestation.
 Must
     # specify exactly one of "subject-path" or "subject-digest".
+May contain
+    # a glob pattern or list of paths.
     subject-path:

     # SHA256 digest of the subject for for the attestation.
 Must be in the form